MASDXI/loaffinity-system-contract/README.md

 ### Building System Contract
 1. Make sure you have set the value in `.env` file
-2. Using command `yarn compile` to compile smart contract
+2. Using command `yarn compile` to compile smart contract valid initalizer will be auto generate from `Intializer.sol.template`
-3. Copy deployedBytecode output after run `yarn build` to and place to genesis.json
+3. Copy deployedBytecode output after run `yarn compile` or `yarn compile` and place to your `genesis.json`
-4. when start the network if wanted to activate the contract you should using hardtask activate contract from example above
+4. when start the network if wanted to activate the contract you should using hardhat task activate contract from example above

-### Noted Issue
+### Noted Issue and Risk Appetite
 - Proposer have majority and right to create proposal by their own, avoid Proposer spamming proposal to future block potentially DoS contract.
 - Single Root admin for add and remove proposer.
 - Configuration configuration such as voting delay, voting period, and threshold can't be change after contract initialize.